Knightly Chetwood

-Knightly Chetwood (also Knightley Chetwood) (born Chetwode, 1650; died Tempsford, 1720) was an Anglican priest, poet, and translator.
+Knightly Chetwood (also Knightley Chetwood; 1650 in Chetwode – 1720 in Tempsford) was an Anglican priest, poet, and translator.

 Life

 Chetwood was the eldest son of Valentine Chetwood of Chetwood, Buckinghamshire and his wife Mary Shute, daughter of Francis Shute of Upton, Leicestershire.
 His younger brother Benjamin Chetwood moved to Ireland, where he sat in the Irish House of Commons, and made an advantageous marriage to one of the co-heiresses of the Eustace family of Harristown, Naas South.

 He was baptised on 29 October 1650.
 He was educated at Eton and King's College, Cambridge.
 He was ordained a priest in London on 4 March 1683.

 He held the living at Great Rissington.
 He became Archdeacon of York on 10 January 1689.

 He was the Dean of Gloucester from 1707 until his death on 4 April 1720.